naivary/govm/README.md

 ## wsl.sh
 The init script wsl.sh will install **Chocolatey, Oracle VirtualBox, HashiCorp Vagrant**.
-It will also try to create a Host-Only adapter with the `IPv4: 192.168.56.1/24`.
+It will also try to create a `Host-Only Ethernt Adapter` with the `IPv4: 192.168.56.1/24`.
 This is only the windows part.
-For HashiCorp Vagrant to run properly using wsl there are some ENV-Variables needed.
+For HashiCorp Vagrant to run properly using wsl there are some **env-variables** needed.
 1. `export VAGRANT_WSL_ENABLE_WINDOWS_ACCESS="1"`
 2. `export PATH="$PATH:/mnt/c/Program Files/Oracle/VirtualBox"`

-These ENV-Variables will be appended to your `~/.bashrc` so they will be permanently set.
+These env-Variables will be appended to your `~/.bashrc` so they will be permanently set.
 Becuase govm.sh is using some `sudo` commands for removing and creating folders you may be asked to enter a password.
 This is obviulsy killing the User-Experience so the init script will also create a file at `/etc/sudoers.d/<username>` and will allow the current user to run any sudo commands without entering the password (`<username> ALL = PASSWD:ALL`).

 # Documentation